Nationals vs. Cardinals Player Props Betting Odds

 Arenado Stats

-- Nolan Arenado has 10 doubles, two triples, 15 home runs, 19 walks and 48 RBI (75 total hits).
-He has stolen two bases.
+- Nolan Arenado has collected 76 hits with 10 doubles, two triples, 15 home runs and 20 walks.
+He has driven in 49 runs with two stolen bases.

 Arenado Recent Games